dfintha/yauix/README.md

 - Show the creature family of creatures where applicable.
 - Show the IDs of units and items where applicable.
 - Show the experience reward of quests in the Quest Log.
+- Show the player's current coordinates in the bottom right corner of the screen.

 ## License